Greetings St. Joseph Parishioners!

 Here is how it will work:

 Make your own appointments with Mr. Hey.
 His contact information is just above.
 This will be on Tuesdays, from 3:00-7:00 pm.
 Sessions will normally run 50 minutes, with 10 minutes between sessions.
 You do not have to have insurance; we are investing in the mental health of our parishioners.
-We will try this for three months and assess whether it should continue, be expanded, or determine that it has run its course.

 Who can avail themselves of this?